Training Language Models to Explain Their Own Computations: Introduction

-We dive deeper into this phenomenon and probe the generality of this hypothesis, finding that: \begin{enumerate} \item \textbf{LMs can be fine-tuned to self-explain}: As in past work \citep{li2025do}, we find that explanation capabilities are not always natively present in models, and must be acquired via fine-tuning.
+Our experiments find evidence of privileged access---the target model is better explained by itself than by other explainer models, even when the other model is more capable (e.g.\ larger or instruction-tuned).
+Diving deeper, we find: \begin{enumerate} \item \textbf{LMs can be fine-tuned to self-explain}: As in past work \citep{li2025do}, we find that explanation capabilities are not always natively present in models, and must be acquired via fine-tuning.
 A small amount of fine-tuning enables LMs to faithfully describe their internal features, significantly outperforming zero-shot methods~\citep{kharlapenko2024self,chen2024selfie} and nearest-neighbor SAE features~\citep{huben2024sparse}.
-Furthermore, a model’s ability to explain (its own or others’) features is correlated with the degree of similarity between the explainer and target models (\S\ref{sec:feature_explanations:results}). \item \textbf{Self-explaining is data-efficient}: Self-explaining is approximately a hundred times more sample-efficient than a nearest neighbors baseline, achieving comparable results with only 0.8\% of the training data (\S\ref{sec:feature_explanations:scaling}).
-This makes self-explaining a scalable approach to generating feature descriptions. \item \textbf{Privileged access extends to other tasks}: we train models to explain the effects of activation patching (\S\ref{sec:activation_patching}) and input ablation (\S\ref{sec:input_ablations}).
-For the first task, we see the same pattern of privileged access as in feature descriptions.
-For the second, we see a slightly different pattern, as some models appear to be universally stronger explainers (e.g.~Qwen outperforms Llama across the board); however, we still observe evidence of privileged access here (e.g.~Qwen is better at explaining itself than explaining Llama, and vice versa). \end{enumerate}
+Furthermore, a model’s ability to explain (its own or others’) features is correlated with the degree of similarity between the explainer and target models (\S\ref{sec:feature_explanations:results}). \item \textbf{Self-explaining is data-efficient}: Self-explaining is approximately a hundred times more sample-efficient than a nearest neighbors baseline, achieving comparable results with only 0.8\% of the training data (\S\ref{sec:feature_explanations:scaling}). \item \textbf{Privileged access extends across tasks}: we find patterns of privileged access in all three domains, including activation patching (\S\ref{sec:activation_patching}) and input ablation (\S\ref{sec:input_ablations}). \end{enumerate}

-Taken together, these results suggest that even when language models cannot faithfully self-explain as a result of ordinary training, they can learn to do so through an objective that enforces consistency between their external explanations and their internal procedures.
-This reframes interpretation as not only an external analysis problem, but as a capability that can be trained into LMs themeselves; by leveraging privileged access to internal computations, ``introspective interpretability'' techniques offer an avenue towards scalable understanding of model behavior.
+These results suggest that even when off-the-shelf LMs cannot faithfully self-interpret, they can learn to do so through an objective that enforces consistency between their output and their internal procedures.
+Our approach reframes interpretability as not only an external analysis problem, but as a capability that can be trained into LMs themeselves; by leveraging privileged access to internal computations, ``introspective interpretability'' techniques offer an avenue towards scalable understanding of LM behavior.